alejandrox1/sraboyOS/readme.md

                 -o myos.iso                     \
                 isodir

-Run QEMU: `qemu-system-i386 -kernel kernel.elf -s &` or `qemu-system-i386 -cdrom myos.iso -s &`.
-The `s` tells QEMU to listen for a debugger on port 1234.
+Run QEMU: `qemu-system-i386 -kernel kernel.elf -s &` or `qemu-system-i386 -cdrom myos.iso -s -serial stdio`.
+The `s` tells QEMU to listen for a debugger on port 1234 and the `-serial stdio` tell QEMU to dump serial output to the terminal you ran it from.

 Run GDB: `gdbtui` then `target remote localhost:1234`